Casyfill/HSU_Metropolitan_Data/spontaneous_data.md

 ## Practical Assignment
 Students will be required to:

-- perform exploratory analysis over the dataset
+- perform exploratory analysis over the data-set
 - create a blog post on the topic, describing the particular case of Spontaneous data implementation

 ## Bibliography